-The menu.controller.js of the application hosting the mashups menu will read and use the new “menu.json.txt”.
+The menu.controller.js of the application hosting the mashups menu will read and use the new “menu.json.txt.”

-menu.json date object
+menu.json data object

 The menu.json data object is basic.
 This example only contains two levels but there is no limit on the number of levels possible.

 The first level, the root of the JSON object, is the category.
-Initially the MashupJS has four categories but yours may different in number and name.
+Initially the MashupJS has four categories but yours may be different in number and name.

 The four initial categories are: